-Professor and Head of Department: ME Meadows, BSc(Hons) Sussex, PhD Cantab, FSSAG
+M E Meadows, BSc(Hons) Sussex, PhD Cantab, FSSAG

 The courses offered by the department for students registered in the Faculty of Engineering & the Built Environment are described in the Courses Offered section of this Handbook under the course codes EGS.
 Refer also to the Science Faculty Handbook.